Robert Jenrick engaged in ‘blatant manoeuvring’ against Tory leader, says Powell

 “Her son was waiting for her, for her and her husband just a short distance away in the arrivals lounge, but she never saw him.

-“This is extremely worrying and has far reaching and very concerning implications.
-To be clear, (Ms Hobhouse) had not been made aware that she would not be welcome in Hong Kong, and this was a purely private visit.
+“This is extremely worrying and has far reaching and very concerning implications.”

-“The Liberal Democrats are concerned that this could have a chilling effect on all parliamentarians who speak up for freedom and democracy.”

 Ms Powell said it is “a matter of deep and great concern” to MPs.